Harry Potter and the Prisoner of Azkaban (film): Differences from the book

 The romantic connection between Ron and Hermione is more prominent in the film than the book; in response to criticism of the first two films for sacrificing character development for mystery and adventure, the emotional development of all three lead characters is given more attention in the third film.
 However, any mention of Harry's crush on Cho Chang is removed, and she first appears in the fourth film.
-Prisoner of Azkaban shows a darker tone and more of Harry's emotions.
-For instance, after learning of Black's "betrayal" of Harry's parents, he shouts in anger "I'm gonna kill him", whereas in the book he's "too stunned to move".
+Prisoner of Azkaban also shows a darker tone and more of Harry's emotions.
+For instance, after learning of Black's "betrayal" of Harry's parents, he shouts in anger "I'm gonna kill him", whereas in the book he is "too stunned to move".

+In the book, Gryffindor wins the Quidditch Cup for the first time in the series, a rather significant character-development subplot that is almost completely omitted from the film.
+Only the first Quidditch match of the school year (where Harry's Nimbus 2000 broomstick is destroyed) is part of the film's narrative, and there are no other mentions of the sport or the Gryffindor team's successful campaign for the Cup during the rest of the film.
+The final scene before the credits shows Harry on his new broomstick, the Firebolt, as a known gift from Sirius after his aided escape from captivity, whereas in the book, the new broomstick is an anonymous gift midyear from Sirius (unbeknownst to Harry or anyone else at the time) that is examined by the Hogwarts staff for safety and security reasons before it eventually is given to Harry for use in pursuit of the Cup championship.

 Distribution

 Marketing

 As with the series' previous instalments, Prisoner of Azkaban was a large merchandising opportunity.
 The video game version, designed by EA UK, was released on 25 May 2004.
 Mattel released film tie-ins that included the Harry Potter Championship Quidditch board game and character action figures.
 Lego also expanded on its previous merchandising for the first two films with the release of sets that included the Knight Bus, Shrieking Shack and a new Hogwarts castle.